-The National Board for Professional Teaching Standards (NBPTS) program at Washington State University (WSU) offers peer collaboration, networking, and mentoring support to teachers across Washington who are interested in becoming National Board Certified.
+The National Board for Professional Teaching Standards (NBPTS) program at Washington State University offers peer collaboration, networking and mentoring support to teachers across Washington.

 National Board Certification through WSU offers: